kdelacruzp/temporal-orchestration/workflow-orchestration/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ and for lear more abou Temporal, please visits its website https://docs.temporal.io/.

-# Set up a local development environment for Temporal and Java

 ### Requirements previous
 - JDK 17: https://www.oracle.com/pe/java/technologies/downloads/#java17 .
 - Maven 3.9.X: https://maven.apache.org/download.cgi